12 Top Waterholes for Watching Wildlife on Kruger National Park Safaris

 9. Floodlit waterholes are found at Orpen, Satara, and Talamati, amongst others.

-Night Time at the WaterholeNight Time at the Waterhole
+Night Time at the Waterhole

 Luxury Waterholes in Kruger National Park

-A number of private, luxury camps in Greater Kruger National Park are built with their main areas and/or chalets overlooking waterholes.
+Several private, luxury camps in Greater Kruger National Park are built with their main areas and/or chalets overlooking waterholes.
 It’s hard to beat sitting on the deck drinking your morning tea while a herd of elephants take their morning shower in the waterhole in front of you!

-10. Arathusa, Sabi Sands (Greater Kruger Park)
+10. Arathusa, Sabi Sands (Greater Kruger National Park)

-Arathusa, Kruger National ParkArathusa, Kruger National Park
+Arathusa, Kruger National Park

 Built on a large waterhole, the main deck and some of the suites at Arathusa offer views across the water.
 Eat your breakfast on the breakfast deck right on the water and watch as the animals come down to drink and hippos float about lazily.

-11. Gomo Gomo, Klaserie (Greater Kruger Park)
+11. Gomo Gomo, Klaserie (Greater Kruger National Park)

-Gomo Gomo, Kruger National ParkGomo Gomo, Kruger National Park
+Gomo Gomo, Kruger National Park

 12. Camp Shawu, South-Eastern Kruger

-Camp Shawu, Kruger National ParkCamp Shawu, Kruger National Park
+Camp Shawu, Kruger National Park

 Built on the shore of Mpanamana Dam, this camp is named after Shawu, the elephant bull who roamed these hills for 60 years.
 He was one of the ‘Magnificent Seven’ and had the largest tusks recorded in South Africa.
 Take a swim in the pool on the deck overlooking the dam and then take a seat and watch Shawu’s descendants drink and frolic in the dam.

-Buffaloes, Kruger National ParkBuffaloes, Kruger National Park
+Buffaloes, Kruger National Park

 If you want to get some insight into what goes on at the waterholes in Kruger National Park, check out the Sanparks Webcams at Orpen and Satara.

 These are only some of the many viewpoints and waterholes in Kruger National Park.
-Contact one of our ABS travel consultants so that you can go and see them yourself and tell us your favorites!
+Contact one of our ABS travel consultants so that you can go and see them yourself and tell us your favourites!

 Briony Chisholm